Why Do Emails Bounce? Soft Bounce vs Hard Bounce in Email Marketing

 Bounce rate refers to the percentage of email messages that bounce back, or don't go through.
 This begs the question, “So, what's a good bounce rate for email, then?”
 Generally, an email bounce rate of less than 2% is considered success.
 A Mailchimp study (updated in 2023) broke down bounce rates by industry, which can help you understand benchmarks for your industry.
 In architecture and construction, for example, hard vs soft bounce rates are .53% and 1.54% respectively.

-Hard bounces are emails that you likely cannot resend.
-Meaning, the reason for bouncing has to do with the recipient's address.
+Hard bounces are defined as a permanent email failures.
+You likely cannot resend because the address is bad or the server has blocked the message.
+Typically, the reason for bouncing has to do with the recipient's address.

 Examples of email hard bounces: